IT'S POLLTATO TIME: vote for your favourite way to consume potatoes

 I resent having to make this assertion but please don't call me "a tourist", as I spent a quarter of my childhood/teen years growing up in UK, and have lived over-a-year of my adult life there on extended trips for work.
 My childhood was spent in Northumberland and Orkney, mind you, and it was the 80s/early 90s prior to "whatever happened in the 00s that caused UK restaurants on the whole to step up their game and it might've been because of Jamie Oliver", so yeah maybe "that bad haggis chips I had at age 12 in Stromness in 1992" is adding extra steam to my chip-memories but I'm not making these assertions like I haven't spent years of my life over there

-by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 22:35 (three days ago)
+by the clicking of her thumbs, something canine (flamboyant goon tie included), Monday, 15 December 2025 22:35 (one month ago)

 k but you also don’t have to spend all this time soul searching and insisting that you are right about chips and everyone else is wrong.
 You don’t like them.
 It’s what it is.